metomi/rose/sphinx/glossary.rst

       When a :term:`suite` is shutdown the :term:`suite server program` is stopped.
 This means that no further :term:`jobs <job>` will be submitted.

-      By default cylc waits for any submitted or running :term:`jobs <job>` to complete (either succeed or fail) before shutting down.
+      By default Cylc waits for any submitted or running :term:`jobs <job>` to complete (either succeed or fail) before shutting down.

       See also: